 It didn’t take long for the retirement talk after Fedor Emelianenko lost to Antonio Silva and was eliminated from Strikeforce’s World Grand Prix.
 CEO Scott Coker isn’t ready to give up on Fedor just yet.
 As a matter of a fact, Coker is ready to stick him back in the Strikeforce tournament.

 You read that right.
 As Strikeforce haters rejoiced in what some dramatically called the end of Strikeforce’s World Grand Prix tournament, Scott Coker was busy looking for loopholes.
 You see, in Strikeforce wins and losses really don’t mean a whole lot.
 Just ask Brett Rodgers who got a heavyweight title shot after being knocked out by Fedor.
-No in Strikeforce even after being brutally beaten for a round and losing his first round match, ..click here to read more
+No in Strikeforce even after being brutally beaten for a round and losing ..click here to read more

 Alistair Overeem, Andrei Arlovski, antonio silva, Brett Rodgers, Fabricio Werdum, fedor Emelianenko, Josh Barnett, MMA odds, Scott Coker, Sergei Kharitonov, strikeforce, Strikeforce Heavyweight Grand Prix tournament, Strikeforce MMA